Siri Carpenter: Science journalist, editor

 Carpenter's career as a freelance science journalist began in 2002.
+She has written for media outlets including The New York Times, Science Magazine, Scientific American, Science News, and others.
 From 2012 to 2014, she was a senior editor and then a features editor at Discover Magazine in Waukesha, Wisconsin.
-Since 2014 Carpenter has also worked as a freelance editor for several publications, including bioGraphic, and Science News for Students.
+Carpenter has also worked as a freelance editor for several publications, including bioGraphic, and Science News for Students'.
+In 2025, she joined the National Academies of Sciences, Engineering, and Medicine Standing Committee on Advancing Science Communication.

 The Open Notebook

 When it comes to freelance writing, some things are curiously taboo.
 Many of the most important aspects of freelancing, like pay rates and contract negotiation, are often shrouded in secrecy.
 Luckily there’s The Open Notebook, which was founded to shed light on these important topics.